jordancrane/pandoc_resume/markdown/resume.md

 6/17 - 5/18
 :   **Software Engineer for [Harmonic](https://www.harmonicinc.com/)** • _Beaverton, Oregon_

-    * Implemented a new visual verification tool using Simple DirectMedia Layer to allow engineers to quickly test the output of their encoder changes
+    * Implemented a new testing tool using Simple DirectMedia Layer that enabled engineers to visually verify the output of their encoder changes

-    * Ported the company's existing MPEG2 decoder from assembly to C++11 in order to take advantage of compiler optimization and increase maintainablity
+    * Optimized color space conversion code in the HEVC encoder for a 2% overall CPU time reduction

 ## Technical Experience